 With a simple move of the Wii Remote Klonoa can throw captured enemies to break obstacles, uncover hidden items or defeat other enemies.
 Klonoa can also use any enemy he is holding to perform a double jump which allows him to reach high ledges or jump across large pits.
 By moving the Nunchuk, Klonoa can use his whirlwind to slowdown approaching enemies.
 In addition to the Wii Remote and Nunchuk controls, Klonoa offers a wide range of control options for any style of play, including Wii Remote only, Classic Controller and the Nintendo GameCube controller.

 Klonoa hey.
 It's available in stores near you at a price that seems attractive.
 Is it all it's cracked up to be?
-In some respects Klonoa feels like a throwback to the 16-bit age, you don't get many of these linear platform games any...read full review
+In some respects Klonoa feels like a throwback to the 16-bit age, you don't get many of these linear platform games any more.
+The environments are in 3D, but the...read full review

 You're keen to post a comment, but you need to log in first.